D2KLab/sparql-transformer/README.md

 ## News

+- The parameter `$libraryMode` allows to perform the pagination on the merged objects, obtaining exactly `n=$limit` objects
 - It is now possible to set a different **merging anchor** instead of `id`/`@id` using the `$anchor` modifier.

 **Table of Contents**